How To Handover Your Project Successfully

 How to Beat the Game

-There are a few things you can do as a project manager with scheduling software to win at the game of hot potato:
+There are a few things you can do as a project manager to win at the game of hot potato:

 - Have a Clear Definition of Complete: A challenge that many IT shops face is an understanding of the word “complete”.
 Some developers may say something is complete, even though it hasn’t even been tested yet.“Yeah, my part is done”, says the developer.“Does it work?” asks the project manager.“Not sure”, replies the developer.Well, then, according to any project scheduling software out there, this task is not done and can’t be moved over to production support.
 Make sure everyone understands what “done” or “complete” means in the context of your organization.
 Until something is truly complete it is still the responsibility of the team that is working on it.